 What to Expect at Your First Maudsley Family Therapy Appointment

-The whole family is expected to attend the first session as it is important for the therapist to understand how the family functions and the impact AN has had on the whole family.
-Each family member will be asked to talk about themselves and the impact the AN has had on them.
+The whole family is expected to attend the first session as it is important for the therapist to understand how the family functions and the impact that anorexia has had on everyone involved.
+Each family member will be asked to talk about themselves and the impact the anorexia has had on them.
 Additionally, the family will be charged with the task of refeeding and weight restoring the patient.
 The patient’s weight will be taken and charted, which will occur at every session to track progress.
 The family will also be prepped for the next session where they will have a family meal during the therapy session.

-MFBT is an evidence-based treatment for anorexia nervosa in children and adolescents.
-Studies have shown that about two thirds of youth undergoing MFBT recover by the end of the treatment.2 Longitudinal studies show that 75%-90% of patients who undergo MFBT continue to be weight restored at the five-year follow up,7 whereas patients who have received inpatient treatment are likely to be readmitted to treatment again (at least once) for a longer stay than they had previously.
-These findings indicate that the relapse/recurrence rate is higher for inpatient treatment than MFBT.2
+The Maudsley method is an evidence-based treatment for anorexia nervosa in children and adolescents.
+Studies have shown that about two thirds of youth undergoing MFBT recover by the end of the treatment.2 Longitudinal studies show that 75%-90% of patients who undergo MFBT continue to be weight restored at the five-year follow up, whereas patients who have received inpatient treatment are likely to be readmitted to treatment again (at least once) for a longer stay than they had previously.7 These findings indicate that the relapse/recurrence rate is higher for inpatient treatment than MFBT.2

 Additionally, another longitudinal study showed that 89% of patients maintain appropriate body weight, 74% score within normal range on the Eating Disorder Examination Questionnaire, and 91% of participants not on birth control had their menses return following MFBT treatment.8